holdex/thirdweb-svelte/README.md

 });
 ```

-This configuration prevents thirdweb and viem from running during SSR, which resolves the file descriptor limit issue during build processes.
+This configuration tells Vite not to externalize `thirdweb` and `viem` during SSR builds—bundling them instead—which helps avoid EMFILE by reducing filesystem load during dependency resolution in production (e.g., on Vercel).

 2. **Svelte 5 Initialization State Inconsistency**